isomerpages/moe-eunoiajc/pages/STRONGER – Pre University Seminar 2021.md

 _LIGHT AT THE END OF THE TUNNEL? features a video that uses digitally drawn pictures to showcase the journey of Thomas, who was incarcerated for 7 years.
 Due to a series of bad choices in his formative years which led to him taking part in illegal activities that landed him in his arrest and imprisonment.
 During and after his sentence, Thomas received guidance from organisations such as Yellow Ribbon and Singapore After-Care Association that allowed him to successfully reintegrate into society despite the discrimination and challenges he faced.
 Through this video, the group aims to emphasise the importance of acceptance, inclusion, as well as the importance of being humane for a kinder Singapore._
 **Sub-theme: Kinder**
 **Area of Focus: Inclusion**

+### Special Programme

+The Special Programme (“From Me to SG”) is a key feature of the Pre-U Seminar Closing Ceremony.
+Prior to the seminar this year, all participants were asked to design a postcard based on their area of focus and to pen down their hopes and aspirations of Singapore based on their area of focus.
+24 postcards from the seminar's three sub-themes (Tougher, Bolder, and Kinder) were eventually selected to be featured - showcasing the creativity of the student participants and their hopes and aspirations for Singapore.
+Out of them, six postcards were presented in an acrylic frame as tokens of appreciation of the Guests of Honour.
+As part of this Special Programme, Eunoia Junior College’s Rock Band also penned and performed the song “Stronger” to convey the collective vision of a Tougher, Bolder, and Kinder Singapore.

+<center><iframe allowfullscreen="" frameborder="0" height="360" width="640" src="https://player.vimeo.com/video/558983274?h=32a9ce6445" title="vimeo-player"></iframe></center>

+### Closing Ceremony
+The virtual closing ceremony marks the end of 2021’s Pre-University Seminar.
+Minister for Education, Mr Chan Chun Sing, was the Guest of Honour at the closing ceremony.
+During the ceremony, participants presented their thoughtful and exciting ideas for a Kinder, Tougher, and Bolder Singapore.
+Minister Chan and distinguished guests also engaged participants in a robust exchange of ideas in the Question &amp; Answer session.

+In his closing remarks, Minister Chan encouraged our participants to not let circumstances define them and to focus on the actions in responding to these challenges faced instead; to have the collective will and action to keep Singapore going ahead in being Tougher, Bolder, and Kinder.

+With the end of the Pre-University Seminar journey, we hope that the seminar provided an enriching space for our participants to reflect on their priorities as a community and inspire them to redefine the paths they can take individually and collectively, especially against the current backdrop of the pandemic.
+With the collective vision they co-created, we hope our participants will continue to be inspired in their desire to build a **S**TRON**G**ER Singapore.

+(insert google slides here)